probcomp/GenGPT3.jl/README.md

 - `api_key_lookup::Function`:
     A zero-argument function that returns the OpenAI API key.
 Defaults to looking up the `"OPENAI_API_KEY"` environment variable.
+- `organization_lookup::Function`:
+    A zero-argument function that returns the OpenAI organization ID to use.
+    Defaults to the `"OPENAI_ORGANIZATION"` environment variable, if specified.

 ## Utilities